 Functional labs are designed to identify hidden infections, the presence of toxic chemicals or heavy metals, and nutritional deficiency necessary to drive our innate body system that are designed to keep use healthy.
 The testing does not diagnose disease; it helps to give insight into the causes of disease.
 It is years and years of dysfunction before disease appears.
 By testing and correcting the underlying mechanisms that cause disease we can often reverse and/or slow the progression of disease, your conditions will improve, and the quality of your life will improve.

 The number of labs recommended will depend on your individual situation including the number of issues you struggle with and the length of time you have been experiencing them, but the range is 1-4 lab tests.
 To get a good understanding of the health of your body systems I highly recommend 3 foundational labs.
-All labs can be done in the privacy of your own home.
-Lab companies will send you the test kits, with collection vials (saliva, urine, or stool) with prepaid return packaging.
+Most labs can be done in the privacy of your own home, except for the ION Profile listed below, which does require a blood draw.
+Lab companies will send you the test kits, with collection vials (saliva, urine, blood, or stool) with prepaid return packaging.